Ferguson Research: History

+Auto Union racing cars, but also four-wheel-drive.

 In 1950, Harry Ferguson Research Ltd. was formed, with premises in Redhill, Surrey.
 Ferguson was chairman and Rolt and Dixon were directors.
 The plan was to design a four-wheel drive family car and sell the manufacturing rights to a big car maker.
 Ferguson moved the business to his premises in Coventry, a move which Dixon resisted and he left the company.
 Soon after, Ferguson broke with Massey Ferguson and eventually built new premises for Harry Ferguson Research Ltd at Siskin Drive, Coventry.
 Despite huge efforts, nobody was interested in the cars.

-To promote the company's technology, Tony Rolt set in motion the development of a Coventry-Climax powered 4WD Formula One car in 1960.
+To promote the company's technology, Tony Rolt set in motion the development of a Coventry-Climax powered 4WD Formula One car rather late, in 1960.
+Already the 1959 Formula One season had been dominated by the low nimble mid-engine cars that had good traction even with 2500cc engines.
+For the 1961 Formula One season, the capacity was limited to 1500cc.

-Despite the death of Ferguson in 1961, the Ferguson P99 was raced during the 1961 season in UK F1 races by Rob Walker's team.
-The car raced only once in the World Championship at the British Grand Prix.
-However the car won a non-championship race, the 1961 International Gold Cup at Oulton Park with Stirling Moss as the driver.
+Despite the death of Ferguson in October 1960, the Ferguson P99 was raced during 1961 in UK F1 races by Rob Walker's team.
+The car raced only once in the World Championship at the July 1961 British Grand Prix.
+However the car won a non-championship race, the September 1961 International Gold Cup at Oulton Park with Stirling Moss as the driver.
 As of today, this is the only victory of a four-wheel drive car in F1 (and incidentally the last race won by Moss in Europe), with the technology banned in 1983.
 Despite its promising beginnings this front-engined car was soon made obsolete by mid-engined cars.